Russian athlete denies podium kiss was meant to back gay rights

 World champion pole vaulter Yelena Isinbayeva suggested in a statement to the media, which she later distanced herself from, that there were no homosexuals in “normal” Russia.

-She also said two Swedish competitors who painted their fingernails with rainbow colors in support of LGBT (lesbian, gay, bisexual and transgender) rights had been disrespectful to her homeland.
+She also said two Swedish competitors who painted their fingernails with rainbow colours in support of LGBT (lesbian, gay, bisexual and transgender) rights had been disrespectful to her homeland.

 Ryzhova said she and the other three members of the Russian relay team had been overjoyed by their success in narrowly defeating the U.S. team on Saturday.